 Types of Voice of Customer (VoC)

 Types of VoC include both qualitative and quantitative market research.
-Qualitative is aimed at exploring while quantitative is aimed at measurement.
-The 2 most common forms of VoC are surveys and focus groups.
-Other forms of VoC include user experience (UX), intercept surveys, and mystery shopping.
+Qualitative market research is aimed at exploring while quantitative is aimed at measurement.

 How Does the Voice of Customer (VoC) Process Work?